jacopotagliabue/jacopotagliabue.github.io/index.md

 ## Old stuff

 In previous lives, I managed to get a Ph.D., simulate a pre-Columbian civilization, document biases in national elections and give an academic talk on videogames.
-Some of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](https://techcrunch.com/2019/11/06/coveo-raises-227m-at-1b-valuation-for-ai-based-enterprise-search-and-personalization/) and brief moments of Hacker News popularity.
+Some of my improbable "achievements" received [ample](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) [press](public/il_foglio_02_2023.pdf) [coverage](https://techcrunch.com/2019/11/06/coveo-raises-227m-at-1b-valuation-for-ai-based-enterprise-search-and-personalization/) and earned a few sparks of Hacker News front-page popularity.

 Having built end-to-end data pipelines at garage, growth and IPO scale, I happily shared all my mistakes in a series of [articles](https://towardsdatascience.com/tagged/mlops-without-much-ops) that introduced the concept of _Reasonable Scale_.